jharteaga/movie-booking-system/README.md

 ## API documentation

 The API has its version, and so far the version that is live is v1.
+Therefore, the base path of the API is _/api/v1_

 In the server side there are 2 main endpoints: